Women and religion: Judaism

 Women have been highly regarded within the Jewish community because they are capable of a great degree of "binah" (institution, understanding, intelligence).
-The term, “women of valor,” describes the ideal characteristics of a Jewish woman.
-Traditionally, she is one who devoted all her energies towards the “physical and spiritual well-being of her family.”
+The term, “women of valor,” describes Jewish women's ideal characteristics.
+Traditionally, she devoted all her energies towards the “physical and spiritual well-being of her family.”
 Her continuous care enabled her husband and children to flourish, her personal reward being their successes.
-However, that role has been reshaped through time.
-The “women of valor’s” impact expanded beyond the household and into the community.
-Volunteer work has allowed women to sharpen leadership and organizational skills.
-While it may seem that women only have had influence in smaller communities, Jewish women have eventually established enough authority to emerge as public figures.
+However, that role has been reshaped over time.
+The impact of "women of valor" extended beyond the household and into the community.
+Volunteer work has allowed women to sharpen their leadership and organizational skills.
+While it may seem that women have only had influence in smaller communities, Jewish women have eventually established enough authority to emerge as public figures.
 In 1972, Sally Priesand became the first woman ordained as a rabbi, in the Reform denomination.
-Women in the Reform, Conservative, Reconstructionist, and Renewal denominations are now able to lead worship services and read from the Torah and give drashes (sermons) just as men do, often contributing a different perspective.
+Women in the Reform, Conservative, Reconstructionist, and Renewal denominations are now able to lead worship services, read the Torah, and give drashas (sermons) just as men do, often contributing a different perspective.

 Islam

-Islam is a monotheistic religion that was founded in the early seventh century by the prophet, Muhammad.
-The notion of a good life for a Muslim person is defined in Islam’s sacred text, the Quran, as well as the Hadith which are the direct teachings of Muhammad.
-Although these sources covered a lot, there were still some situations that were left to interpretation.
-Thus, Islamic scholars formed a consensus around a set of secondary sources, the most notable being the ijma, qiyas, ijtihad and fatwas.
-It is important to recognize that the Quran is not a static source with a fixed meaning but a dynamic, versatile one.

-Although, the introduction of Islamic principles was a step in the right direction, men kept the dominant position and women were required to be obedient to their husbands, fathers, and sons.
-This was less due to the teachings of the religion than to the cultural norms of the era in which it arose.
-Before Islam became so widespread, people of the Middle East lived in households in which women were seen as the property of their husbands and were only meant to perform household tasks, ultimately dehumanizing them.
+Islam is a monotheistic religion founded in the early seventh century by Muhammad.
+Whilst the Quran is the central text of the religion, additional texts such as the Hadith, ijma, qiyas, ijtihad and fatwas are widely regarded as key sources for Islamic principles.

-Islam also gave some recognition to women’s rights by regarding men and women as equals in their ability to carry out the wishes of Allah and the teachings of Muhammad.
-The three main things which sharia law introduced were a women’s rights to marriage, inheritance, and divorce.
-It also limited the oppressive privileges of men by restricting polygamy, limiting men to marrying a maximum of four women only, and requiring the husband to take care of each wife equally and properly.
-Marrying more than four wives is the right only of certain men in powerful positions.
-Muhammad himself had several wives, marrying some who were widows to give them a home and protection.
+Islam recognized men and women as equals in their ability to carry out God's wishes and Muhammad's teaching.
+The three main things sharia law introduced were women’s rights to marriage, inheritance, and divorce.
+It also restricted polygamy, by limiting men to marrying a maximum of four women at a time, requiring the husband to take care of each wife equally and properly.
+Muhammad himself had several wives, marrying some widows to give them a home and protection.